whyboris/utilitarianism.net/content/en/guest-essays/virtues-for-real-world-utilitarians.md

      text="Lucius Caviola"
      noabout=true >}}

-[**Lucius Caviola**](http://luciuscaviola.com/) is an experimental psychologist at Harvard University with a PhD from the University of Oxford.
-He studies the moral biases that prevent us from maximizing social welfare and develops strategies that could help us improve.
+[**Lucius Caviola**](http://luciuscaviola.com/) is a Senior Research Fellow at the Global Priorities Institute, University of Oxford.
+He specializes in moral psychology and is the co-author of _Effective Altruism and the Human Mind_ (Oxford University Press, 2024).

 ---